reduxjs/redux-toolkit/docs/concepts/mutations.md

 ### Advanced mutations with revalidation

-In the real world, it's very common that a developer would want to resync their local data cache with the server after performing a mutation.
+In the real world, it's very common that a developer would want to resync their local data cache with the server after performing a mutation (aka `revalidation`).
 RTK Query takes a more centralized approach to this and requires you to configure the invalidation behavior in your API service definition.
 Before getting started, let's cover some new terms:

 1. **Entities**